kishaningithub/cowin-vaccine-alerter/README.md

 - [x] Alerts for 18+ for Chennai,Tamilnadu - https://t.me/joinchat/sew-FrT6W9U0NDhl

 ## Look ahead
 The expansion will be based on the interest this project generates over time.
-Curr

 # Development
 * Install [direnv](https://direnv.net/)